-Homework: Homework will be assigned.
-Written homework will not be collected, unless otherwise specified during lecture or recitation.
+In addition to the web homework, written homework for the entire semester will be listed on the course web page.
+Written homework will not be collected, unless otherwise specified during a lecture or recitation.
 Questions on examinations and quizzes will be modeled on homework questions, so it is essential to practice on homework problems.

 Attendance: You are expected to attend every class, every recitation, every hour exam, and the final exam.
-You miss a class, it is your responsibility to obtain a copy of the lecture notes for that class from another student.
+If you miss a class, it is your responsibility to obtain a copy of the lecture notes for that class from another student.
 You are also responsible for any announcements about changes to the course schedule, the exam schedule, or the course requirements that were made during that class.